prana-W/Backend_Series/15_URL_Shortner_Project/notes.md

+# ATTENTION!!

+SSR is added in next chapter.
+Kindly check next chapter for finished project.

 # Introduction

 We are making a URL shortner project, that will generate a short URL for a given long URL, and will redirect to the long URL when the short URL is accessed.